 European Methodist Council

 The European Methodist Council was formed in 1993.
-It replaced the former pan-European Methodist organisation, the Consultative Conference of European Methodist Churches, founded immediately after the 2nd World War, and the European Council of the United Methodist Church (UMC).
+It replaced the former pan-European Methodist organisation, the Consultative Conference of European Methodist Churches, founded immediately after WWII, and the European Council of the United Methodist Church (UMC).
 This last was founded in 1968 with the union of the Methodist Church and the Evangelical United Brethren Church.

 The purposes of the Council are: